E. S. Gosney: Biography

-While working in Pasadena he became acquainted with the biologist and eugenicist Paul B. Popenoe, and in 1925 Gosney financed Popenoe's collection of data on the implementation of California's eugenic compulsory sterilization laws.
+While working in Pasadena, he became acquainted with biologist and eugenicist Paul B. Popenoe.
+In 1925 Gosney financed Popenoe's collection of data on the implementation of California's eugenic compulsory sterilization laws.
 At the time, compulsory sterilization was seen by many as a way to reduce the incidence of mental illness and intellectual disability in the population over time.
-Many states had legislation requiring the sterilization of patients at state-run psychiatric facilities, though only California executed the laws in earnest, as most other state officials were wary about the legal status of compulsory sterilization.
+Many states had legislation requiring the sterilization of patients at state-run psychiatric facilities, though only California executed the laws in earnest.
+Most other state officials were wary about the legal status of compulsory sterilization.

 The result of Gosney and Popenoe's research was a co-authored volume, Sterilization for Human Betterment: A Summary of Results of 6,000 Operations in California, 1909–1929, completed and published in 1929.
-The book sought to argue that eugenic sterilization was scientifically supported, caused no harm to patients, and was legally sound.
-The book, distributed widely by Gosney, was used to promote compulsory sterilization legislation in other states and countries, and along with work by Harry H. Laughlin was one of the most influential texts on sterilization in the United States.
-Gosney and Popenoe's book was specifically referenced by officials in Nazi Germany in the creation of their own sterilization legislation in 1933 as having provided them with proof that sterilization programs could be safe and effective.
-According to a U.S. health official at the time who had just returned from a trip to Germany, "the leaders in the German sterilization movement state repeatedly that their legislation was formulated only after careful study of the California experiment." (quoted in Kühl 1994, p.
-42-43) Gosney and Popenoe believed the population of mentally ill in the United States could be reduced by half in "three or four generations."
-The Sacramento philanthropist/eugenicist Charles Goethe wrote to Gosney in a letter from 1934:
+The book argued that eugenic sterilization was scientifically supported, caused no harm to patients, and was legally sound.
+The book, distributed widely by Gosney, was used to promote compulsory sterilization legislation in other states and countries.
+Along with work by Harry H. Laughlin, it was one of the most influential texts on sterilization in the United States.

+In 1933 officials in Nazi Germany specifically referred to Gosney and Popenoe's book in the creation of their own sterilization legislation that year.
+They noted that the United States authors had provided proof that sterilization programs could be safe and effective.
+According to a U.S. health official at the time, who had just returned from a trip to Germany, "the leaders in the German sterilization movement state repeatedly that their legislation was formulated only after careful study of the California experiment." (quoted in Kühl 1994, pp. 42–43) Gosney and Popenoe believed the population of mentally ill in the United States could be reduced by half in "three or four generations."
+The Sacramento philanthropist/eugenicist Charles Goethe wrote to Gosney in a 1934 letter: